Kong/docs.konghq.com/app/mesh/1.6.x/installation/windows.md

 {:.note}
 > **Note**: Transparent proxying is not supported on Windows.

-## 1. Download Kuma
+## 1. Download Kong Mesh

-To run Kuma on Windows you can choose among different installation methods:
+To run Kong Mesh on Windows you can choose among different installation methods:

 {% navtabs %}
 {% navtab Powershell Script %}